Key Takeaways

 - Sellers struggle to find the right content, forget key messaging, or lack the skills to handle buyer objections in real time.

-- Enablement programs sometimes fall short of helping teams adapt to shifting buyer expectations or complex purchase journeys.
+- Revenue enablement programs sometimes fall short of helping B2B sellers adapt to shifting buyer expectations or increasingly complex customer journeys.

-- And, if your GTM engine is standing still—relying on outdated processes and/or fragmented tools—you’re not just stalling, you’re slipping.
+- And, if your GTM engine is standing still—that is, relying on outdated methods and processes and fragmented tools—you’re not just stalling but also slipping.

 What is sales velocity?